kevinrue/unisets/README.md

 # unisets

-The goal of [_unisets_](https://github.com/kevinrue/unisets) is to provide a collection of classes to store relationships between elements and sets, with a particular emphasis on gene sets.
+The goal of the [_unisets_](https://github.com/kevinrue/unisets) package is to provide a collection of S4 classes to store relationships between elements and sets, with a particular emphasis on gene sets.

 ## Installation